 This is the amount of interest charged to your credit card in Statement Period shown on your statement.

 This is the outstanding balance on the credit card account as at the end of the Statement Period, including outstanding Instalment Plan and Buy Now Pay Later Plan balances (if any).

-If your credit card account has interest free periods on purchases, you can avoid paying interest on the purchases balance by always paying the full Closing Balance shown on each statement of account by the applicable Due Date.
+If your credit card account has interest free periods on purchases, you can avoid paying interest on the purchases balance by always paying the full Closing Balance (or if applicable, the 'Adjusted Closing Balance') shown on each statement of account by the applicable Due Date.

 View the current rates for our ANZ credit cards.
 You can use your credit card account for purchase, cash advances and balance transfers.
 These transactions may attract different interest rates.